dlsathvik04/PowerShell-Tweaks/README.md

 # PowerShell-Tweaks
+Make your PowerShell nearly as good as Linux terminal with even more flexibility and customization.

 A PowerShell customization repository built based on <a href = "https://github.com/ChrisTitusTech/powershell-profile/"> this </a> repo by ChrisTitusTech with simplicity and light-weight in mind.